UzL-ITS/pethmr.github.io/workpackages.md

 corresponding data protection agreement and appropriate measures according to DSGVO will be taken.

-**WP Lead:** This work package is led by LHIND.

-**Result:** Automated AI-based pentesting platform with reporting function in structured and natural language.

 <a name=wp4></a>

 ## Work package 4: Integration of APeT and SHoP